 In 2014, crews with the USGS added a new dimension to the effort by sourcing a NexSens CB-950 Data Buoy.
 The platform is deployed at the mouth of Liberty Island in the Cache Slough Complex in the northern portion of the Sacramento-San Joaquin Delta.

-The CB-950 Data Buoy has a large footprint, giving it the stability to manage deployment in the delta’s unpredictable conditions.
+The CB-950 data buoy has a larger footprint than other models, giving it the stability to manage deployment in the delta’s unpredictable conditions.
 It also supports data logging equipment within its instrument well that records measurements from attached sensors as well as solar panels above for power.

-Deployed beneath the platform and secured on an instrument cage is a YSI EXO2 Water Quality Sonde that logs for a number of parameters.
+Deployed beneath the platform and secured in an instrument cage is a YSI EXO2 Water Quality Sonde that logs data for a number of water quality parameters.
 These include temperature, conductivity, pH, dissolved oxygen, turbidity, fluorescent dissolved organic matter and chlorophyll-a.
 Data on nitrate, phosphate, ammonium and blue-green algae are also tracked, as they help USGS scientists better understand the drivers of the aquatic ecosystem and its food web.

 All of the data gathered on the delta’s health are transmitted to managers at the USGS via remote telemetry.
 From there, they are posted on the agency’s website for easy public access.

 The NexSens CB-950 Data Buoy is designed for deployment in lakes, rivers, coastal waters, harbors, estuaries and other freshwater or marine environments.

 The NexSens EXO Sonde Mooring Cages provide a secure and convenient means of deploying a YSI EXO multi-parameter water quality sonde.